-Preventative dentistry with include therapies that strive to conserve tooth structure, even to prevent the stress of dental procedure on a tooth undergoing stress so that it may be restored fully at a later date, and reducing the disease state of the mouth in preparation for dental restorations.
-Microabrasion removes only infected or fractured tooth structure, conserving healthy tooth structure and providing the perfect surface for biocompatible bonding resulting in minimally invasive, longest lasting restorations.
+Preventative dentistry includes therapies that strive to conserve tooth structure, even to prevent the stress of dental procedure on a tooth undergoing stress so that it may be restored fully later, and reducing the disease state of the mouth in preparation for dental repairs.
+Microabrasion removes only infected or fractured tooth structure, conserving healthy tooth structure and providing the perfect surface for biocompatible bonding resulting in minimally invasive, longest-lasting restorations.

 Types of least invasive therapies offered:

-- Ozone – An energized form of oxygen (O3 instead of O2) delivered in the form of water, gas or oil.
-Used as an ultra strong disinfectant (1 molecule ozone = 3,000 molecules chlorine), and healing enhancer which has applications in all aspects of healing response, and infection control (antibacterial, antiviral, antifungal, antiparasitic, antiprion).
+- Ozone – An energized form of oxygen (O3 instead of O2) delivered as water, gas, or oil.
+Used as an ultra-strong disinfectant (1 molecule ozone = 3,000 molecules chlorine) and healing enhancer, which has applications in all aspects of healing response and infection control (antibacterial, antiviral, antifungal, antiparasitic, antiprion).
 Used in all aspects of Whole Health Dentistry practice.

-- Remineralization – Replacing ions removed by a highly acidic environment thereby healing the surface of the tooth of the unhealthy patient.
-This can occur naturally as with a change in the body chemistry through diet and/or with the help of remineralization agents such as MI paste.
-Can be used in place of fillings in shallow “cavities” if used along with disinfection(ozone), to reduce sensitivity of exposed root surfaces and prevention therapy during periods of susceptibility(orthodontic braces, illness, pregnancy, high stress, non-brushing children and elderly adults)
+- Remineralization – Replacing ions removed by a highly acidic environment, thereby healing the surface of the tooth of the unhealthy patient.
+This can occur naturally, as with a change in the body chemistry through diet or with the help of remineralization agents such as MI paste.
+It can be used in place of fillings in shallow “cavities” if used along with disinfection(ozone) to reduce the sensitivity of exposed root surfaces and prevention therapy during periods of susceptibility(orthodontic braces, illness, pregnancy, high stress, non-brushing children and elderly adults)

 Periodontal maintenance visits.
 All would agree that preventing disease is better than treating illness.
-This same principle holds to true to the oral healthiness.
-Cleaning visits which also include an oral cancer examination, removing debris – but most especially pathogens – with oxygenating ozone and ultrasonic flushing, and remineralizing polish, help to ensure that the areas one can’t clean at home have the best possible advantage to long term health.
+This same principle holds true for oral healthiness.
+Cleaning visits, including an oral cancer examination, removing debris – but most especially pathogens – with oxygenating ozone and ultrasonic flushing, and remineralizing polish, help to ensure that the areas one can’t clean at home have the best possible advantage to long-term health.
 It feels and looks great too.

 Biocompatible Composite Resin

-Fillings are dental fillings made of bondable composites (and mixture of monomer acrylic type matrix and ultra fine glass like particles).
-Resin fillings require less tooth removal than other types of filling materials such as mercury amalgam and gold, and they bond to the tooth structure, reinforcing the tooth as much as possible.
-Resin fillings require more care and time to place than mercury amalgam fillings, and there is the uncommon occasion that the inside bonding may cause sensitivity requiring the filling to be replaced.
+Fillings are dental fillings made of bondable composites (a mixture of monomer acrylic-type matrix and ultra-fine glass-like particles).
+Resin fillings require less tooth removal than other filling materials, such as mercury amalgam and gold, and they bond to the tooth structure, reinforcing the tooth as much as possible.
+Resin fillings require more care and time to place than mercury amalgam fillings, and there is the uncommon occasion that the inside bonding may cause sensitivity needing the filling to be replaced.

-Not all resin materials are biocompatible, however with testing of many individuals only those resins that consistently rank least reactive used at Whole Health Dentistry.
+Not all resin materials are biocompatible; however, with testing of many individuals, only those resins that consistently rank least reactive are used at Whole Health Dentistry.

 Biocompatible Crowns And Onlays

-These are restorations of choice when a tooth is damaged, fractured, structurally compromised or in a heavy function zone.
+These are restorations of choice when a tooth is damaged, fractured, structurally compromised, or in a heavy function zone.
 In these cases and some others, crowns and onlays are a better option than a filling.
 An onlay is an abbreviated version of a crown.
-Both onlays and crowns cover the the biting surface of a tooth in addition to those sides which are fractured unsupported or damaged.
-When all the sides and the biting surface of a tooth are covered the restoration is called a crown.
-At Whole Health, onlays are preferred over crowns because they conserve more tooth structure, and are more cleanable than a crown.
-Can be made from metals such as high noble gold alloy, porcelain or composite resin.
+Both onlays and crowns cover the biting surface of a tooth and those sides which are fractured, unsupported, or damaged.
+When all the sides and the biting surface of a tooth are covered, the restoration is called a crown.
+At Whole Health, onlays are preferred over crowns because they conserve more tooth structure and are more cleanable than a crown.
+It can be made from high noble gold alloys, porcelain, or composite resin.

 Replace a missing tooth by holding on to the tooth structure on both sides of the space.
 Bridges are considered “fixed” because they are cemented into place permanently.
 Bridges can be made from a selection of materials, many of which are esthetic.

 If the supporting teeth are strong and already have restorations, it is reasonable to justify using them to support a bridge.
-If the supporting teeth are virgin, the preparation style and material selection are crucial.
+The preparation style and material selection are crucial if the supporting teeth are virgin.

-Dental implants are used for replacing missing teeth and stabilizing prostheses such as dentures.
-The “implant” itself is a specially milled titanium or pressed zirconium precision post which is placed into a prepared place of the jaw bone.
-The bone grows around the implant to mimic the root of the missing tooth.
+Dental implants replace missing teeth and stabilize prostheses such as dentures.
+The “implant” itself is a specially milled titanium or pressed zirconium precision post that is placed into a prepared place of the jawbone.
+The bone grows around the implant to mimic the missing tooth’s root.
 The implant can then be restored to look and function like a natural tooth by placing an abutment and crown.
 Implants are made from titanium or zirconium oxide, highly biocompatible materials.

-Implants have an increasingly excellent long term stability.
-Patients with electrical sensitivities or neural issues however, should consider all other options strongly before implant placement.
+Implants have increasingly excellent long-term stability.
+However, patients with electrical sensitivities or neural issues should consider all other options strongly before implant placement.

-Titanium implants are most common and have excellent blood serum compatibility.
-However they are electrical conductors; they may give off a grey-metallic hue visible through gum tissue in esthetic (visible) areas.
+Titanium implants are the most common and have excellent blood-serum compatibility.
+However, they are electrical conductors; they may give off a grey-metallic hue visible through gum tissue in esthetic (visible) areas.

-Zirconium implants are rather new, but have been used in Europe for a number of years.
-They do not have the high biocompatibility blood serum testing rating that titanium does, may have higher fracture rates in some cases.
+Zirconium implants are relatively new but have been used in Europe for several years.
+They do not have the high biocompatibility blood serum testing rating that titanium does and may have higher fracture rates in some cases.
 They do not conduct electrically and may be an excellent choice for the electrically challenged.
 They are now approved for use in the United States.

 Dental implants have been used for many years and have a high success rate under the right conditions.
-Whether implants are right for you should be determined by looking at several factors including overall health, oral conditions and personal preferences.
+Whether implants are right for you should be determined by looking at several factors, including overall health, oral infections, and personal preferences.

-Temporo Mandibular Joints are the hinges which allow one to move the lower jaw.
-One can feel its movement by placing the pads of the fingers just in front of the ears, and pressing down while opening and closing.
-The joint is highly complex because it is served by many muscles, tendons and nerves.
-In many respects teeth control the joint’s movement.
-Sounds, pain, muscle tenderness and tooth soreness can all be symptoms of the joint not functioning smoothly.
+Temporo Mandibular Joints are the hinges that allow one to move the lower jaw.
+One can feel its movement by placing the pads of the fingers just in front of the ears and pressing down while opening and closing.
+The joint is highly complex because it is served by many muscles, tendons, and nerves.
+In many respects, teeth control the joint’s movement.
+Sounds, pain, muscle tenderness, and tooth soreness can all be symptoms of the joint not functioning smoothly.
 This is called TMD, short for Temporo Mandibular Disorder.
 Aggravating and painful symptoms can be alleviated through proper examination to find the root cause with a thorough exam and bite analysis.

-Systemic known causes of TMD may be arthritis, fibromyalgia, Lyme disease, chronic infection.
+Systemic known causes of TMD may be arthritis, fibromyalgia, Lyme disease, and chronic infection.

 Biocompatibility Testing For Dental Materials

-Biocompatibilty testing determines which dental materials such as fillings, crowns, implants, denture plastics, are least likely to react negatively with a client’s immune system.
+Biocompatibility testing determines which dental materials, such as fillings, crowns, implants, and denture plastics, are least likely to react negatively with a client’s immune system.
 As any dental material is a foreign object, it has the potential to cause an inflammatory or immune reaction.
 Dr. Copeland uses only those materials which consistently have the highest level of biocompatibility based on numerous actual client testing results.
-For clients wanting to ensure their own results, personalized testing is the best option.
+Personalized testing is the best option for clients wanting to ensure their own results.
 How is the testing accomplished?

-- Obtain prescription from the doctor for blood serum collection from a local laboratory.
+- Obtain a prescription from the doctor for blood serum collection from a local laboratory.